Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_grave_ - Default: 1 - Whether this event is enabled.\
 _randomat_grave_health_ - Default: 30 - The health that the Zombies respawn with.

+## Rock, Paper, Scissors
+Starts a game of Rock, Paper, Scissors between two players... to the death!
+A tie results in the players being soulbound to eachother.
+\
+\
+**ConVars**
+\
+_ttt_randomat_rockpaperscissors_ - Default: 1 - Whether this event is enabled.\
+_randomat_rockpaperscissors_bestof_ - Default: 3 - How many rounds to play.

 ## Shh...
 It's a Secret!
 Runs another random Randomat event without notifying the players.
 Also silences all future Randomat events while this event is active.
 \